holyavkin/Public/codex.md

 - Guaranteed basic income will be available in a majority of first world countries.
 Employment will be decoupled from having the means to live.
 - People, organizations, and governments will exchange almost all privacy of personal data for interpersonal connection and technology personalization by machine learning services.
 It will be the norm.
 - Solar will overcome gas and oil in usage.
-- We will get first colony on Mars or under the water or in the sky.
+- We will get first colony on Mars, under the water, and in the sky.

 #### 7. Predictions: By 2100
 - There will be 20 billion people on the planet at once.